SB-1113

 Plain Language

-The Department of Human Services will establish a record retention policy specifying how long MA or CHIP managed care plans must retain AI-related records.
+The Department of Human Services will establish a record retention policy for MA or CHIP managed care plans' AI-related records.

 Statutory Text